How to get Mali Visa in Rabat Morocco

 There is also a patisserie, Carrefour supermarket, and a bank nearby.
 Mauritania Embassy is just down the road if you are applying for a Mauritania visa too – Go to their embassy first thing in the morning as they don’t keep your passports, then get your Mali visa.

-Have you recently applied for Mali Visa recently?
+Have you recently applied for Mali visa recently?
 Let us know in the comments.

 I hope this information about applying for a Mali visa in Rabat is helpful for you.
 Would you happen to need some information about applying for other African visas?
 Check out our Visa Guide.